pateldhairya0328/Complex-Plotter/README.md

 * inbuilt functions
 * the variable

 The syntax for numbers can be in one of three ways.
 The syntax for a *real positive integer* is simply the integer itself, with no additional components, such as `2`.
 The syntax for a general real number is a backslash and then the real number, such as `\-7.32`.
-The syntax for a general complex number is a backslash, and the real and imaginary components in brackets after seperated by a comma.
-For example, the real number 1.54+2.55i would be written as `\(1.54,2.55)`.
+The syntax for a general complex number is writing the real and imaginary components in square brackets seperated by a comma.
+For example, the real number 1.54+2.55i would be written as `[1.54,2.55]`.
 Make sure there are NO SPACES.
-There are also 3 additional constants available, which can be inputed directly: π can be written as `\pi`, e (Euler's number) can be written as `e`, and the imaginary unit i can be written as `i`.
+There are also three additional constants available, which can be inputed directly: π can be written as `\pi`, e (Euler's number) can be written as `e`, and the imaginary unit i can be written as `i`.

 The five operators are +, -, \*, /, and ^, for addition, subtraction, division, multiplication and exponentiation, respectively.
 They can be inputed without any additional arguments.
 For example, π+3\*4 is inputed as `\pi+3/4`.
 Brackets are also input without any additional syntax, so (-1+e) squared is input as `(\-1+e)^2`.
 Multiplication must always be explicitly defined using \* (for example, `5(3+1)` will not be interpreted as 5 multiplied by 3+1, it must be `5*(3+1)`).